FFT-based Homogenization at Finite Strains using Composite Boxels (ComBo): Composites Voxels

 for $i,j,k,l \in \{1, \dots, d\}$.
-Note that in laminate theory the states in the $\pm$ phase are piecewise constant.
+Note that in laminate theory, the states in the $\pm$ phase are piece-wise constant.
 Hence, the averaging translates into

-The laminate mixing rule takes the interface orientation into consideration and introduces a parameter $\lambda > 0$ devoid of immediate physical interpretation that must be chosen carefully.
-More precisely, $\lambda$ has to be larger than the largest eigenvalue of the individual stiffness tensors $\ffC_\cvpm$.
-Solving the laminate mixing rule \eqref{mixingrule} for linear elastic materials involves $6$ inversions of $6\times 6$ matrices\footnote{Symmetry is exploited.}.
-Note that this effort is needed for each composite voxel individually, i.e., at every interface related voxel or cubature point within an FFT-based simulation, which can lead to non-negligible overhead.
-Hence, a more numerically efficient and physics motivated approach devoid of additional parameters is sketched in the following that can also handle geometric and material nonlinearities, if needed.
+The laminate mixing rule considers the interface orientation and introduces a parameter $\lambda > 0$ that must be larger than the leading eigenvalue of the individual stiffness tensors $\ffC_\cvpm$.
+Solving \eqref{mixingrule} for linear elastic materials involves $6$ inversions of $6\times 6$ matrices\footnote{Symmetry is exploited.} for each composite voxel individually, i.e., at every interface-related voxel or cubature point within an FFT-based simulation, which can lead to non-negligible overhead.
+Hence, a more numerically efficient and physics-motivated approach devoid of additional parameters is sketched in the following that can also handle geometric and material nonlinearities, if needed.

-The composite voxel concept has also been implemented for steady state heat conduction problems, too.
-In the interest of compactness we provide all that is needed for their implementation in Appendix~\ref{app:thermal}.